VinitaSilaparasetty/EDA-with-Python-for-ABCDE-Conference/README.md

 #### Method 1:

-* Download the Worksbook from this repo
+* Download the Workbook from this repo.
 * Fill in the code as I demonstrate during the conference.

 #### Method 2: